Can Lucid Group Inc. (LCID) Remain Competitive?

-Lucid Group Inc. (NASDAQ:LCID) went down by -1.64% from its latest closing price compared to the recent 1-year high of $57.75.
-The company’s stock price has collected -6.86% of loss in the last five trading sessions.
+Lucid Group Inc. (NASDAQ:LCID) went up by 0.64% from its latest closing price compared to the recent 1-year high of $57.75.
+The company’s stock price has collected -9.42% of loss in the last five trading sessions.
 MarketWatch.com reported on 08/13/22 that Used EVs: How to navigate the tight market for pre-owned electric vehicles like the Nissan Leaf and Chevy Volt

 Is It Worth Investing in Lucid Group Inc. (NASDAQ :LCID) Right Now?